Mageek627/choices-arch/README.md

-The edges of this graph represent "mutual dependency" in the choice to make.
+The edges of this graph represent "mutual dependency" in the choices to make.
 <img src="./diag.svg">

 # Hardware